 Update: Taking apolactoferrin with or without food

-[Updated 11 Nov 2019] A reader wrote in to say that a nutritionist advised them that taking apolactoferrin with iron-containing food would bind up the iron in the food and make it more available to the body, while taking apolactoferrin without food would cause it to pull iron out of the body.
-So if you want to reduce iron levels, take it on an empty stomach.
-I can’t verify this independently but it seems reasonable.
+[Updated 20 February 2020] A reader wrote in to say that a nutritionist advised them that taking apolactoferrin with iron-containing food would bind up the iron in the food and make it more available to the body, while taking apolactoferrin without food would cause it to pull iron out of the body.
+If this is true, then it would matter how much apolactoferrin and iron you were taking, both total and relative to each other.
+My guess is that if you are already avoiding eating a lot of iron, it won’t matter if you take the apolactoferrin with or without food.

 Apolactoferrin as a candidate to lower iron levels